-Instead of cutting the tree at a single height, it might be more advantageous to start towards the root node of the tree.
-If a given cluster of variables turns out to be important, one could try to add -in a forward selection manner- basis elements from its sub-clusters.
+Instead of cutting the tree at a single height, it might be more advantageous to start toward the root node of the tree.
+If a given cluster of variables turns out to be important, one could try to add-in a forward selection manner-basis elements from its sub-clusters.
 If descending deeper into the tree at a particular node improves prediction considerably, one would keep descending and stop otherwise.
 The selected tree height would not be uniformly the same.
 The resolution would be high in directions of strong signal and low in directions of weak signal.
-For related procedures, see also [4] or [2].
-And also 'supervised harvesting' [3] has the property that features at different levels of a hierarchical cluster tree are selected.
+For related procedures, see also Meinshausen (2008) or Goeman and Mansmann (2008).
+And also "supervised harvesting" [Hastie, Tibshirani, Botstein and Brown (2001)] has the property that features at different levels of a hierarchical cluster tree are selected.

-c) Supervised tree growth.
-Take again the example in b) of two rather correlated predictor variables, who are merged quite early in the tree but contribute both strongly to the response.
-A more principled way of dealing with the issue would be to make the construction of treelets, i.e. the tree and the bases, supervised.
+(c) Supervised tree growth.
+Take again the example in (b) of two rather correlated predictor variables, who are merged quite early in the tree but contribute both strongly to the response.
+A more principled way of dealing with the issue would be to make the construction of treelets, that is, the tree and the bases, supervised.
 Is it possible?
-(Besides doing the obvious, namely to include the response y as another variable, i.e. considering new data $\tilde{x} = (y, x)$).
-To our knowledge, there are not many methods for 'supervised grouping'.
-It seems to us that among the references in LNW, only the method in [1] remains as 'truly supervised', while the elastic net approach in [5], which is supervised, is not extracting a group structure.
+[Besides doing the obvious, viz., to include the response y as another variable, i.e., considering new data $\tilde{x} = (y, x)$.]
+To our knowledge, there are not many methods for "supervised grouping."
+It seems to us that among the references in LNW, only the method in Dettling and Bühlmann (2004) remains as "truly supervised," while the elastic net approach in Zou and Hastie (2005), which is supervised, is not extracting a group structure.